Our people

 Samuel Purdie

-Biodiversity Project Coordinator
+Biodiversity Projects Coordinator

 Samuel loves creepy crawlies.
 This was alarming to his parents until he went to University and completed postgraduate studies in Science focussing on lizards.